kbroman/knitr_knutshell/index.md

 tagline: Karl's minimal tutorial
 ---

-[Knitr](http://yihui.name/knitr/) is a really important tool for reproducible research.
+[KnitR](http://yihui.name/knitr/) is a really important tool for reproducible research.
+You create documents that are a mixture of text and code; when processed through KnitR, the code is replaced by the results and/or figures produced.

-[Yihui Xie](http://yihui.name/), the developer of knitr, has written clear and thorough [documentation](http://yihui.name/knitr/), many useful [examples](https://github.com/yihui/knitr/tree/master/vignettes) and
+[Yihui Xie](http://yihui.name/), the developer of KnitR, has written clear and thorough [documentation](http://yihui.name/knitr/), many useful [examples](https://github.com/yihui/knitr/tree/master/vignettes) and